 One of the best things to do while exploring West Maui is to spend some time at the Olivine Pools.
-These swimmable tide pools are a perfect way to spend a few hours in the serenity of the rugged natural West Maui coastline as you experience this part of Maui.
+These swimmable tide pools are a perfect way to spend a few hours in the serenity of the rugged natural West Maui coastline as you experience this part of the island.

 This isn’t one of the most strenuous hikes that Maui has to offer but it can be difficult due to the steepness and terrain.